Hitting a prime in 2.43 dice rolls (on average): Abstract

 \section{Abstract}

 What is the number of rolls of fair $6$-sided dice until the first time the total sum of all rolls is a prime?
-We compute the expectation and the variance of this random variable up to an additive error of less than $10^{-4}$, showing that the expectation is $2.4284..$ and the variance is $6.2427..$.
-This is a solution of a puzzle suggested a few years ago by DasGupta in the Bulletin of the IMS, where the published solution is incomplete.
+We compute the expectation and the variance of this random variable up to an additive error of less than $10^{-4}$.
+This is a solution to a puzzle suggested by \cite{D2017} in the Bulletin of the Institute of Mathematical Statistics, where the published solution is incomplete.
 The proof is simple, combining a basic dynamic programming algorithm with a quick Matlab computation and basic facts about the distribution of primes.

 {\it Keywords: dynamic-programming, prime number theorem, stopping time}